• South Twin Lake is a shallow crater lake known as a maar lake

 In 1987, South Twin Lake was poisoned by the Oregon Department of Fish and Wildlife to eliminate rough fish and to introduce more desired species of fish.

 The ODFW consistently introduces legal-size rainbow trout and fingerlings.
-The largest rainbow trout caught at the lake was recorded at 13.5 pounds.
+The largest rainbow trout caught in the lake was recorded at 13.5 pounds.

 Fishing methods on the lake include fly fishing, still fishing, and trolling.
 Only non-motorized boats are allowed.
 Please always verify current fishing regulations.

 The lake is a great swimming spot with a comfortable temperature in mid-summer.
-The water warms up to 75F around July and August at the shallow parts of the lake.
-The sand and pebble beach and shallow swimming area with sandy bottom is great for families with kids.
+The water warms up to 75°F around July and August at the shallow parts of the lake.
+The sand and pebble beach and shallow swimming area with sandy bottom is great for all ages.

-Because of safety and sanitary issues, dogs are not allowed in a swimming area.
+Because of safety and sanitary issues, dogs are not allowed in the swimming area.

 Open: Year-round; Due to snow in winters, the roads are closed